aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 {f \over Re}={2gh\mu \over {v^3\rho L}}
 $$

-Along with the Colebrooke-White equation, this version of the Darcy-Weisbach equation produces a system of two equations with two variables.
+Along with the Colebrook-White equation, this version of the Darcy-Weisbach equation produces a system of two equations with two variables.
 Solution is computed iteratively.

 **Syntax:**